 1. Neurologically relax muscles, preparing them to absorb force

-There are over 100 muscles in the foot.
-If any one of them are not absorbing force efficiently, another part of the foot, ankle or body are taking on extra strain to pick up the slack.
+There are over 100 muscles, tendons, and ligaments in the foot.
+If any of the muscles are not absorbing force efficiently, another part of the foot, ankle or body are taking on extra strain to pick up the slack.

 In order for a muscle to absorb force as efficiently as possible, it must must be able to stay relaxed under stressful conditions.
 When the muscles can relax and absorb force efficiently, it creates a better healing environment for foot conditions (sprained ankle, broken foot, plantar fasciitis, etc.), and can accelerate recovery.

 2. Identify compensation patterns

 As we turn the power up on the electricity, the foot and ankle respond by going into compensated positions.
 By correcting these compensation patterns, we can start re-training the muscles of the foot/ankle to move efficiently through an increased range of motion.
 When the foot/ankle moves efficiently, it reduces the risk for a repeat injury (looking at you all those repeat ankle sprainers...)